Robert Bork: Early life and education

 Bork was born on March 1, 1927, in Pittsburgh, Pennsylvania.
 He was the only child of Harry Philip Bork Jr. (1897–1974), a steel company purchasing agent, and Elizabeth (née Kunkle; 1898–2004), a schoolteacher.
 His father was of German and Irish ancestry, while his mother was of Pennsylvania German descent.

-Bork attended the Hotchkiss School in Lakeville, Connecticut, then attended the University of Chicago.
-He was a member of the international social fraternity Phi Gamma Delta, and graduated with a Bachelor of Arts in 1948.
+Bork attended the Hotchkiss School in Lakeville, Connecticut.
+He later recalled that he spent his time there "reading books and arguing with people".
+He then attended the University of Chicago, where he was a member of the international social fraternity Phi Gamma Delta and graduated with a Bachelor of Arts in 1948.
 He then attended the University of Chicago Law School, where he was an editor of the University of Chicago Law Review.
-He graduated in 1953 with a Juris Doctor and membership in Order of the Coif and Phi Beta Kappa.
+He graduated in 1953 with a J.D. degree and membership in the Order of the Coif and Phi Beta Kappa.
 While in law school, Bork took a two-year leave of absence to serve in the U.S. Marine Corps during the Korean War.

-Academic career
+Career

+Academia

-After law school, Bork spent another year in military service, then entered private practice in 1954 as an associate at the law firm Kirkland & Ellis and Willkie Farr & Gallagher.
+After law school, Bork spent another year in military service.
+From 1954 to 1962, he was in private practice at the law firms Kirkland & Ellis and Willkie Farr & Gallagher.
 In 1962, Bork left private practice and joined the faculty of Yale Law School as a professor.
-He taught at Yale until 1981, with a four-year break from 1973 to 1977, during which he served as U.S. Solicitor General.
-Among his students during this time were Bill Clinton, Hillary Clinton, Anita Hill, Robert Reich, Jerry Brown, Linda Greenhouse, John Bolton, Samuel Issacharoff, and Cynthia Estlund.
+He taught at Yale from 1962 to 1981, with a four-year break from 1973 to 1977 when he served as U.S. Solicitor General.
+Among Bork's students at Yale Law were Bill Clinton, Hillary Clinton, Anita Hill, Robert Reich, Jerry Brown, Linda Greenhouse, John Bolton, Samuel Issacharoff, and Cynthia Estlund.

-At Yale, Bork was best known for writing The Antitrust Paradox, a book in which he argued that consumers often benefited from corporate mergers, and that many then-current readings of the antitrust laws were economically irrational and hurt consumers.
-He posited that the primary focus of antitrust laws should be on consumer welfare rather than ensuring competition, as fostering competition of companies within an industry has a natural built-in tendency to allow, and even help, many poorly run companies with methodologies and practices that are both inefficient and expensive to continue in business simply for the sake of competition, to the detriment of both consumers and society.
+As a law professor, Bork was best known for his 1978 book The Antitrust Paradox, in which he argued that consumers often benefited from corporate mergers, and that many contemporary readings of the antitrust laws were economically irrational and hurt consumers.
+He posited that the primary focus of antitrust laws should be on consumer welfare, including producer welfare and consumer welfare, rather than ensuring competition, for fostering competition of companies within an industry has a natural built-in tendency to allow, and even help, many poorly run companies with methodologies and practices that are both inefficient and expensive to continue in business simply for the sake of competition, to the detriment of both consumers and society.
 Bork's writings on antitrust law, with those of Richard Posner and other law and economics and Chicago School thinkers, have been influential in causing a shift in the Supreme Court's approach to antitrust laws since the 1970s.
+Bork also supports using anticompetitive practices within the text as useful business practices. (e.g. exclusive deals, mergers, price fixing, etc.)